-Our provision for income taxes was \$2.3 million and \$0.7 million in the first quarters of 2011 and 2010, respectively, and represented 28% and 16% of pre-tax income.
-The effective tax rate of 28% in the first quarter of 2011 consisted of our 27% recurring tax rate and a 1% non-recurring tax expense associated with our foreign operations.
-The 27% recurring rate was lower than the our statutory rate primarily due to the distribution of worldwide earnings and the expected utilization of foreign tax credits that were fully reserved in prior periods.
-The effective tax rate of 16% in the first quarter of 2010 consisted of our 20% recurring tax rate, offset by a 4% non-recurring tax benefit associated with our foreign operations.
-The 20% recurring rate was lower than our statutory rate principally due to the expected utilization of foreign tax credits that benefit associated with our foreign operations.
-The 20% recurring tax tax credits that our statutory rate principally due to the expected utilization of foreign tax credits that had been fully reserved in prior periods.
-We expect our effective tax rate to be approximately 26% in each of the remaining quarters of 2011 due to the anticipated profitability in the U.S. and certain foreign tax jurisdictions.
+Our provision for income taxes was \$2.9 million and \$1.7 million in the second quarters of 2011 and 2010, respectively, and represented 28% and 25%, respectively, of pre-tax income.
+The effective tax rate of 28% in the second quarter of 2011 was lower than our statutory rate primarily due to the favorable geographic distribution of worldwide earnings and the expected utilization of foreign tax credits that were fully reserved in prior periods.
+The effective tax rate of 25% in the second quarter of 2010 was lower than our statutory rate primarily due to the expected release of valuation allowances associated with the expected utilization in 2010 of various deferred tax assets that had been fully reserved for in prior periods and a favorable geographic distribution of earnings.
+We expect our effective tax rate to be approximately 28% in 2011 due to anticipated profitability in the U.S. and certain foreign tax jurisdictions.
 This does not include any assumptions related to the potential reversal of our tax valuation allowance.

 We have established valuation allowances related to certain domestic and foreign deferred tax assets and tax credits.
 The valuation allowance as of January 1, 2011 was \$25.9 million, consisting of \$11.4 million in the U.S. and \$14.5 million in foreign jurisdictions.
 Compliance with Accounting Standards Codification 740 requires us to periodically evaluate the necessity of establishing or adjusting a valuation allowance for deferred tax assets depending on whether it is more likely than not that a related tax benefit will be recognized in future periods.
 When assessing the need for a valuation allowance in a tax jurisdiction, we evaluate the weight of all available evidence to determine whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 As part of this evaluation, we consider our cumulative three-year history of earnings before income taxes, taxable income in prior carryback years, future reversals of existing taxable temporary differences, prudent and feasible tax planning strategies, and expected future results of operations.
-As of April 2, 2011, we were in a three-year cumulative income position in the U.S.; however, due to the uncertainty of profitability in future periods, we have maintained our full valuation allowance in the U.S. Assuming, among other positive and negative factors, that we meet our estimates of 2011 forecasted earnings in the U.S., we may release a portion of our U.S. valuation allowance during 2011.
-Our full valuation allowance in certain foreign jurisdictions was maintained as of April 2, 2011 as a result of the foreign subsidiaries being in a three-year cumulative loss position and the uncertainty of future profitability.
-Assuming, among other positive and negative factors, that certain of our foreign subsidiaries meet their estimates of 2011 forecasted earnings in the U.S. assuming, among other position and the uncertainty of future profitability.
-Assuming, among other positive and negative factors, that certain of our f
+As of July 2, 2011, we were in a three-year cumulative income position in the U.S.; however, due to the uncertainty of profitability in future periods, we have maintained our full valuation allowance in the U.S. assuming, among other positive and negative factors, that we meet our estimates of 2011 forecasted earnings in the U.S., we may release a portion of our U.S. valuation allowance during 2011.
+Our full valuation allowance in certain foreign jurisdictions was maintained as of July 2, 2011 as a result of the foreign subsidiaries being in a three-year cumulative loss position and the uncertainty of future profitability.
+Assuming, among other positive and negative factors, that certain of our foreign subsidiaries meet their estimates of 2011 forecasted earnings, these foreign jurisdictions would be in a three-year cumulative income position and a portion of the foreign valuation allowance may be released during 2011.